Conformance Testing of Relational DBMS Against SQL Specifications: Evaluation

-\textbf{Target RDBMS.} We selected four popular and widely used RDBMSs, each offering a range of distinct features and application scenarios, to demonstrate the effectiveness of our approach.
+We selected six popular and widely used RDBMSs, each offering a range of distinct features and application scenarios, to demonstrate the effectiveness of our approach.
 The statistics of these RDBMSs, as obtained from their open-source repositories, are shown in Table~\ref{tab:statistics}.
 It is important to note that we used the latest release of each RDBMS, which has been extensively tested by existing approaches~\cite{rigger2020detecting, rigger2020finding}.
-MySQL~\cite{mysql} is one of the most popular open-source database management systems.
+MySQL~\cite{mysql} and PostgreSQL~\cite{psql} are the two most popular open-source database management systems.
 SQLite~\cite{sqlite} and DuckDB~\cite{duckdb} are both embedded DBMSs, running within the process of other applications.
-TiDB~\cite{tidb} is a distributed relational DBMS.
-DuckDB~\cite{duckdb} is particularly designed for Online Analytical Processing (OLAP) workloads, and the other three DBMSs are aimed for Online Transaction Processing (OLTP) workloads.
+TiDB~\cite{tidb} and OceanBase~\cite{oceanbase} are popular distributed RDBMSs.

 \textbf{Compared baselines.} We compared \tool{} with TLP~\cite{rigger2020finding} and NoREC~\cite{rigger2020detecting}, which are state-of-the-art metamorphic testing methods for testing RDBMS.
 NoREC constructs two semantically equivalent queries, one triggers the optimization and the other does not, executes the queries and compare the results.
 TLP, on the other hand, partitions the conditional expression of the original query into three segments, corresponding to the three possible results, i.e., TRUE, FALSE, and NULL, of the conditional expression.
 It then compares the union of the result sets from executing the three queries with the three segments each, with the result set of the original statement, expecting them to be identical.
 Both approaches have demonstrated effectiveness in RDBMS bug detection.
 Both NoREC and TLP are implemented in SQLancer~\cite{sqlancer} and SQLRight~\cite{liang2022detecting}.
 SQLancer adopts a generative approach for query generation and SQLRight adopts a mutation-based approach for generating queries.
 Therefore, in our experiment, we have four combined settings (concerning the oracle and query generation method) for the compared baselines, i.e., NoREC (SQLancer), NoREC (SQLRight), TLP (SQLancer) and TLP (SQLRight).